vishwa-oshad/Development/Laravel.md

-Perfect ✅ — let’s go step by step!
+# Laravel

-Here’s **every Laravel command** you need — from installation to daily development, debugging, database, and deployment — **fully explained and grouped** for you.
+Here’s **every Laravel command** you need — from installation to daily development, debugging, database, and deployment.

----

 ## 🧱 1. **Project Setup**